-Where does electricity come from?
-How do we create it?
-What is the relationship between magnets and electricity?
-We will discuss how electricity gets to our homes, and how they are wired.
+How is electricity generated?
+What is the relationship between magnets and electricity as used in motors and generators?
+We will discuss how electricity gets to our homes.
 Lastly we will discuss the terminology for electricity.

 I think we should begin with understanding where does electricity come from.
 First we will see what electricity is.